 Amami Oshima: Rich in Natural Treasures

 Even as the largest and most urbanized island in the archipelago, Amami Oshima has vast areas of untouched nature.
-This verdant treasure may see parts of the island granted a UNESCO World Heritage listing later this year, along with Tokunoshima and two areas in Okinawa.
+Parts of the island were granted a UNESCO World Heritage listing in 2021, along with Tokunoshima and two areas in Okinawa.
 Locals have worked hard to protect the island’s native plants and animals; one way this is done is through eco tours, which limit the negative impact on the environment by limiting visitor numbers.
 Certified nature tour guides can take you to Kinsakubaru Forest, a subtropical primeval woodland that teems with unique animals and plants.
 The virgin mangrove forest is visible from various observatories on the south side of the island but is best explored by canoe.
 Take a night tour and you may be lucky enough to catch a glimpse of the Amami rabbit, an oddly compact brown-black bunny with short ears and long claws.
 Visitors in winter are rewarded with warm temperatures and a chance to do some whale watching – humpback whales migrate to the warm waters here and in Okinawa to give birth to their calves.